A mercifully uneventful last

 Over the Cascade range we drove the following morning, and made our jubilant entry into Bend.
 It became obvious pretty quickly that this was our place, if it hadn’t been obvious already.
 Check it out.

 We biked a lot.

 you’re deep in the mountains.

 We ate really well, often outside in the sun.
 Sparrow Bakery and their luscious Ocean Rolls.
 The food carts everywhere.
 And the beer – hoo boy the beer.
 I knew it was good, but what I hadn’t yet grasped was not only how insanely good, but how pervasive it is.
 I went to get my hair cut – “want a beer?
 Keg’s over there.
-Boneyard IPA.”
+Boneyard RPM IPA.”
 Have you tried this stuff?
 Anything else by Boneyard?
 Probably not, because they don’t bottle it; you can only get it locally.
 And it’s spectacular, like all the local beers.
 I went to the bike shop, and of course there’s a small bar with a half dozen local taps right there in the middle of the bikes and equipment.
 Free, as far as I could tell.
 I went to the gas station.
 THE GAS STATION.
 And while they happily pumped my gas for me (because you’re not allowed to do it yourself in Oregon), I wandered into the Circle K to grab some tissues for Keeper, who had a stuffy nose.
-Went to check out, looked up, and saw about two dozen taps on the wall – growler fill station, of course.
+Went to check out, looked up, and saw about three dozen taps on the wall – growler fill station, of course.
 “You’ll have to go over to that register to buy the Kleenex.
 In the meantime, do you want to sample a few beers?”
 Well… sure I do, but I’m not going to, as it’s 11AM and the family is out in the car at the pump and we’re going about our day….
 Whew, what a town!